Durenlab/LINGER/docs/GRN_infer.md

 pip install LingerGRN
 ```
 ### Preprocess
-There are 2 options of method we introduced above:
+There are 2 options of the method we introduced above:
 1. baseline;
 ```python
 method='baseline'